jpellman/wiki.libjpel.so/Scientist-Computer-Symbiosis-Obstacles.rst

 I don't foresee working on hardware acceleration in any capacity beyond remaining aware of trends in industry and having enough knowledge to make informed choices / decipher a chip maker's propaganda accurately enough.
 Designing chips in FPGAs could be fun, although my call is that it's better to leave that sort of stuff to the professionals / electrical engineers / chemical engineers.
 Furthermore, I don't even know the field well enough to really know where I could best contribute- the only unimplemented logic I'm aware of that could potentially useful would be for some sort of Unum_ processing.
 Again, there are already professionals working on this at the various chip companies.

+I address the above problems in more depth in the following pages:

+1. Packaging_

+#.
+TODO - probable sub-page of ComputationalLinguistics_

+#.
+TODO - probable sub-page of OpenScience_

+#.
+TODO - CWLMake_ might be adapted for this.

+#.
+ASICs_

 -------------------------

  ScientificComputing_